Global Macro ETFs

 - ETFs now provide access to these strategies in a liquid, transparent format without high hedge fund fees or lockups.

-- Unlimited HFGM Global Macro ETF (US) – Replicates hedge fund macro returns with ~2x volatility, long/short ETFs and futures, and a net leveraged profile.
+- Unlimited HFGM Global Macro ETF (HFGM) – Replicates hedge fund macro returns with ~2x volatility, long/short ETFs and futures, and a net leveraged profile.
 Lower fees than hedge funds (1% vs. “2 and 20”).
+Hard to pin expected returns due to volatility widening the expected distribution of returns.

 - Desjardins Global Macro ETF (Canada) – Managed with Graham Capital; active long/short across assets; includes performance-based fees similar to hedge funds.